Northfield 47

 British Values

 Through its Life Skills provision, pupils are made aware of how citizens can influence decision-making through participation in the democratic process.
-Pupils are actively encouraged to engage in the democratic process by electing representatives to the school council, participate in Parliamentary Debate Week, as well as mock elections.
-Local MP, Alex Cunningham, and local councillors regularly visit the school to actively encourage pupils to participate in the democratic process.
+Pupils are actively encouraged to engage in the democratic process by electing representatives to the school council, discuss and vote on real world issues through Votes for Schools and encourage pupils to develop their knowledge of the democratic process through curriculum and involvement in Parliament Week.

 Below are some quotes from our pupils illustrating what British values mean to them: